Healthy Communities

 Data Dashboards are being developed for the ten Community Outcome Areas, each with headline metrics that are visually presented to easily review the data that will continuously inform the Countywide Strategic Plan.

-The Healthy Communities interactive dashboard provides an overview of the fifteen headline metrics and enables the reader to access more detailed data and a narrative for context and clarity.
-Headline metrics for the remaining outcome areas will be identified throughout 2023 and 2024.
+The interactive dashboard below provides an overview of the fifteen headline metrics for Healthy Communities and enables the reader to access more detailed data and a narrative for context and clarity.
+Headline metrics for the remaining outcome areas are in progress.
 Data will be reviewed regularly to assess trends, inequities, and alignment with the strategies included in the plan.

 Fairfax County is committed to providing equitable access to affordable healthcare and healthy living opportunities, allowing all residents to attain their full health potential.
 Health and well-being are influenced by a wide range of social and economic factors, health behaviors, access to services and environmental quality.
 For some people, the essential elements for a healthy life are readily available; for others, the opportunities for healthy choices are significantly limited.